Abstract45/SettingsExample/README.md

 ### This repo shows the different ways to implement a Settings Bundle

+##### Things to watch out for:
+- Do not rename the Settings Bundle (if you need to use it for multiple schemes make seperate folders and then add those Settings Bundles to the folders to keep them seperate)
+- If you delete all userDefaults then you will need to re-register the settings Bundle
+- Make sure that each Settings Bundle is targeting the correct Targets, if you have multiple targets (Dev, QA, Prod)
+- Make sure that before putting custom settings that the top level contains a group
+- Double check the names for the keys in the settings Bundle
+- Make sure to synchronize defaults if the app exits suddenly in the app delegate
+- Make sure to set the identifier values approrpriately as this is what you will be using to grab the values later on.

 ##### Steps to configure your Settings Bundle:
 1. Add files - Under Resources choose Settings Bundle
 2. Make a folder in your Project Directory and change the location of your Settings Bundle